BatadaLab/scID/vignettes/Mapping_example.md

     %\VignetteEncoding{UTF-8}
 ---

+# Tutorial: Identification of equivalent cells across single-cell RNA-seq datasets

-This tutorial is an example pipeline for mapping across two 10X datasets of E18 mouse brain cells and nuclei from cortex, hippocampus and subverticular zone.
+This tutorial is an example of using scID for mapping across two 10X datasets of E18 mouse brain cells and nuclei from cortex, hippocampus and subverticular zone.
 The raw counts for the reference and the target data can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/neuron_9k) and [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/nuclei_900) respectively.
-However, here we provide the TPM normalized values to speed-up preprocessing.
+To speed-up preprocessing you can download the [TPM-normalized data](../ExampleData/) instead.

-The reference cells can be grouped into 15 clusters as shown in the tSNE plot
+The reference cells can be grouped into 15 clusters as shown in the next plot.
 ![](../ExampleData/figures/Reference_tSNE.png)

 ### Mapping across datasets
-After loading the libraries we read the files
+First, we need to load scID library and read the files.
 ```
 library(scID)